alexsabr/AS_Booksynthetized/networking.md

 packet two : \[FIBER OPTIC HEADER\]\[NETWORK HEADER\]\[OTHER HALF DATA\][\ NETWORK FOOTER\] \[FIBER OPTIC FOOTER\] It will be then the work of the network layer on the other side to reassemble the data before presenting it to the email application.

+#### Connection-full service
+Connection-full service characterizes network layers which
+- locks resources needed to speak to it's distant counterparts and keeps them locked until the resource is released. even if no one speaks (but the link is maintained)
+- ensure that all data sent is effectively received in the right order

+#### Connection-less service
+- frees resources immediately when it does not need it anymore
+- does not guarantee the packet arrive at all or in order
 #### OSI Model
 #### TCP/IP Model
 #### Hybrid IP/OSI (the one of the book)